MustaphaU/Hybrid-Search-and-Autocomplete-Flask-app-with-OpenSearch/README.md

 # An OpenSearch Flask app for Hybrid Search [ Lexical (BM25) and Neural Sparse Embeddings search ] and Autocompletions.

 ## Demo
+Click the play button in the top right corner of the GIF to view the demo.

 [![Demo GIF](Demo/demo.gif)](Demo/demo.gif)